Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 You will see our data with three new columns: 'CHURN_True_Prediction', 'CHURN_False_Prediction' showing the likelihood that each person is likely to churn or stay, and the decision in the column 'CHURN_PREDICTION'

-Pressing on the 'CHURN_PREDICTION'column, on the right side, we can see that snowflake snowsight presents statistics - In this case, looks like 430 (which is 17.5%) of the customers for this dataset are likely to churn.
+Click on the 'CHURN_PREDICTION'column, on the right side, we can see that snowflake snowsight presents statistics - In this case, looks like 430 (which is 17.5%) of the customers for this dataset are likely to churn.
 It also offers additional charts for further analysis.

 ![](assets/dr25.png)
 <br/><br/>